Why a Guild?

 Application and Audition

 All students interested in being a member of a Chapel Guild team must complete the Audition Form and schedule an audition time with the Director of Music.
 Auditions are held at the beginning of the fall semester and provide the Director of Music with the opportunity to place students in complementary groups.
-If interested, please contact Dr. Steven McCollum to schedule an audition.
 The Chapel Guild audition can be done in conjunction with a J.S.
 Bach Music Leadership Scholarship audition.

 Members of the Chapel Guild have a great deal of freedom when planning worship for the campus.
 However, in order to respect the diversity of Christian backgrounds and traditions represented within our student body, there are a few guidelines which guild members are asked to follow.
 Those guidelines are provided here (pp. 2, 6) so that our campus community may understand how they are applied.